dsopscak/rpi-tools/README.md

 Dev-Opsy tools for working with Raspberry Pi computers.

 ## Scenario: Mini-Cluster Lab
-You have some number N of Raspberry Pi computers you want to configure as a cluster of N-1 like-configured slaves on their own sub-network.
+You have some number N of Raspberry Pi computers you want to set up as a cluster of N-1 like-configured slaves on their own sub-network.
 The remaining Pi will be configured as a master providing controlled access to the cluster.
 Network connections between the Pi's will use their wired interface and the master will connect to the "outside" world using its wi-fi interface.
 The master will act as a router for the cluster, making the external network visible to the slaves.

 The hardware needed, in addition to the Pi's themselves, includes: